South African police arrest eight in influence-peddling probe

-JOHANNESBURG (Reuters) - South Africa’s elite Hawks police unit has arrested eight people so far in its investigations into high-level influence-peddling centring around the Indian-born Gupta family, wealthy friends of ousted president Jacob Zuma, a statement said.
+JOHANNESBURG, Feb 15 (Reuters) - South Africa’s elite Hawks police unit has arrested eight people so far in its investigations into high-level influence-peddling centering around the Indian-born Gupta family, wealthy friends of ousted president Jacob Zuma, a statement said.

 Two other suspects were still at large in South Africa, it said, while another three - two of whom were described as “of Indian nativity” - were outside the country.
 Police were asking for assistance in executing the arrest warrants, it added.